awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-algorithm-images.md

 ```

  The following are command details:
-+  `--rm`: Automatically remove the container after it stops\.
++  `--rm` – Automatically remove the container after it stops\.
-+  `--publish 8080:8080/tcp`: Expose port 8080 to simulate the port SageMaker sends HTTP requests to\.
++  `--publish 8080:8080/tcp` – Expose port 8080 to simulate the port SageMaker sends HTTP requests to\.
-+  `--volume '<path_to_model>:/opt/ml/model:ro'`: Bind mount the path to where the test model artifacts are stored on the host machine as read\-only to make them available to your inference code in the container\.
++  `--volume '<path_to_model>:/opt/ml/model:ro'` – Bind mount the path to where the test model artifacts are stored on the host machine as read\-only to make them available to your inference code in the container\.
-+  `--detach`: Run the container in the background\.
++  `--detach` – Run the container in the background\.
-+  `--name my-inference-container`: Give this running container a name\.
++  `--name my-inference-container` – Give this running container a name\.
-+  `my-inference-image`: Run the built image\.
++  `my-inference-image` – Run the built image\.
-+  `serve`: Run the same script SageMaker runs when running the container\.
++  `serve` – Run the same script SageMaker runs when running the container\.

  After running this command, Docker creates a container from the inference image and runs it in the background\.
 The container runs the `serve` script, which starts your web server for testing purposes\.